-Filter Temperature Alarms when the temperature drops below -90
+Filter Temperature Alarms when the temperature drops below -90 problem with the sensor.

 Degrees Celsius, goes above 60 Degrees Celsius, is unplugged or the electronics detect an internal down.

 10% Flow Variance When a sample is running and the flow varies by